 CAOT Position Statement

-It is the position of the Canadian Association of Occupational Therapists (CAOT) that people with obesity should have access to evidence-based, interprofessional and collaborative health services throughout their lifespan.
-Occupational therapists have the skills, knowledge and expertise to contribute to practice, policy, research and education in the areas of obesity prevention, treatment, and management.
+The Canadian Association of Occupational Therapists (CAOT) believes that people with obesity should have access to evidence-informed, interprofessional and collaborative health services through their lifespan.
+Occupational therapists have the skills, knowledge and expertise to contribute to practice, policy, research and education in the areas of obesity prevention, treatment and management.
 Occupational therapy is an essential component of interprofessional services that promote health and well-being through engagement in meaningful and health-building occupations.

 Recommendations for occupational therapists

-- Occupational therapists consider obesity within the chronic disease/ illness paradigm or as a health condition across the obesity spectrum (stage 1-4 or class I-III) (Health Canada, 2003) and the lifespan.
+- Consider obesity within the chronic disease/illness paradigm or as a health condition across the obesity spectrum.

-- Occupational therapists address stigma related to obesity through research, education, and reflective practice.
+- Address stigma related to obesity through research, education and reflective practice.

-- Occupational therapists build capacity and design services related to the prevention, treatment, and management of obesity in professional education.
+- Build capacity and design services related to the prevention, treatment and management of obesity in professional education.

 - Develop and disseminate evidence related to the impact of occupational therapy services for people with obesity.